Merch, POD, and You

 Merch… amiright?!?

-With the advent of low-paying streaming services, the importance of merch and touring has become more prevalent in providing financial support to hard-working artists like yourselves.
+With the advent of low-paying streaming services, the importance of merch and touring has become more prevalent in providing financial support to hard-working musicians like yourselves.
 However, merch costs money, right?
 Well, not always.
 The growth of Print-On-Demand (POD) services and Direct-To-Garment (DTG) printing has made it easier for artists to offer an almost perpetual stock of merch at zero, or very little, out-of-pocket costs to themselves.
 First let’s discuss the two terms above:

 Direct-To-Garment: This is a printing technique which, at its most basic description, is an inkjet printer for clothes.
 DTG printing uses special fabric-friendly inks, and allows for virtually full color printing directly on shirts, hoodies, tote bags and more.
 The full-color component is probably the wildest difference between DTG and traditional screen-printing, which gets more expensive the more screens you use to create the illusion of full color… not that there aren’t some excellent stylistic features of screen-printing, and there is definitely a place for that in your merch arsenal.

-There are some potential downsides to DTG printing, and these most stem from the fact that many POD companies will contract printers from around the world, so QUALITY CONTROL may vary.
+There are some potential downsides to DTG printing, and these mostly stem from the fact that many POD companies will contract printers from around the world, so QUALITY CONTROL may vary.
 I have DTG shirts that are over a decade old and the print is still great, and DTG shirts that arrived and the print was blurry or with other problems.
 Thankfully the former is more the common experience and, at least with the services I’ll talk about below, the few times there has been a problem their customer service was great in getting it fixed.

 So why POD and DTG services?

 As mentioned above, they allow you to maintain a shop with dozens of merch options, with little-to-no expense.
 In some ways, after set-up most if not all of them are essentially passive income.
-They’ll do the work for you, and you just need to sit back and rack in the dough.
+They’ll do the work for you, and you just need to sit back and rake in the dough.

 The one downside to this is that, in some of these instances, the website maintaining your shop also takes a cut first, so your profit may not be as high as if you had X amount shirts printed and then sold them yourself.
 The upside?
-Sometimes that cut is worth it when they’re found almost all of the work, and you don’t need to drop hundreds on shirts that you’re not sure you’ll actually sell.
+Sometimes that cut is worth it when they’ve done almost all of the work, and you don’t need to drop hundreds on shirts that you’re not sure you’ll actually sell.

 That’s great!
 So where do I set this up?